Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 The third selection dropdown, "Colour Proteins", controls the colouring of the protein representations.
 They range from the default "Uniform" grey colouring to colour schemes that change on a per-atom or per-residue basis such as "Element" or "Residue Name".
 Consequently, some colour schemes are only useful in conjunction with given representation styles e.g. the "Element" colour scheme works with "Ball+Stick" but has no effect in the "Cartoon" representation.
 A full list of NGL colour schemes can be found here --> [NGL Colour Schemes]("http://nglviewer.org/ngl/api/manual/coloring.html").
 There is one XiView specific scheme - "Residues with Half-Links" - that highlights residues that form one end of a cross-link where the other end is out of scope of the PDB structure.

-A final drop-down menu, "Show", holds several options for setting various decorations on the protein structure, and some options for controlling how cross-links are superimposed upon the structure.
+Another drop-down menu, "Show", holds several options for setting various decorations on the protein structure, and some options for controlling how cross-links are superimposed upon the structure.

 For cross-links there are two independent options, we can: